GetPageSpeed/nginx-extras/README.md

 The module requirements are pretty straightforward, and most of the module repositories already follow it:

 * Hosted on GitHub
-* Tag releases with sane version numbers.
+* Tag releases with sensible version numbers.
 Repositories without any version tag can't build.
 Pre-releases / beta versions are detected and *not* built
 * `config` file in the root of repository *must* support compiling as dynamic module

 ### Submit your module for build

 * Fork the repository
 * Create `modules/<handle>.yml` file and specify parameters like the example below.
 The handle should be unique.
 The resulting package will have name `nginx-module-<handle>`, e.g. `nginx-module-foo`
-* Submit pull request.
+* Submit a pull request.
 That's it!
 Your module will be automatically built against both stable and mainline NGINX.
 Check it within 10 mins [here](https://extras.getpagespeed.com/redhat/7/mainline/x86_64/repoview/letter_n.group.html) (for mainline NGINX) and [here](https://extras.getpagespeed.com/redhat/7/x86_64/repoview/letter_n.group.html) (for stable NGINX).
 If it doesn't appear, [raise an issue](https://github.com/GetPageSpeed/nginx-extras/issues/new).

 ### Sample module.yml